baileydunning/campsights/README.md

 Campsights uses the [National Weather Service (NWS) API](https://www.weather.gov/documentation/services-web-api) to provide detailed weather forecasts for each campsite location.

 - **How it works:**
-  - When viewing a campsite, the frontend requests a weather forecast using the campsite's latitude and longitude.
+  - When a campsite is requested, the backend fetches the weather forecast from the NWS API using the campsite's latitude and longitude.
-  - The client queries the NWS `/points/{lat},{lng}` endpoint to get the appropriate forecast URL for the location.
+  - The backend queries the NWS `/points/{lat},{lng}` endpoint to get the appropriate forecast URL for the location, then fetches the multi-day forecast.
-  - It then fetches the multi-day forecast from the returned URL, which includes temperature, wind, and summary information for each period (day or night).
+  - The weather data is included in the API response for each campsite.
-  - The weather data is displayed in the UI for each campsite, including temperature, forecast summary, and wind details.
+  - The frontend displays the weather data provided by the backend.
   - If the NWS API is unavailable or returns an error, a user-friendly error message is shown and weather data is omitted for that campsite.

 - **NWS API Reference:**